PSUCompBio/BoneMicroSim/README.md

 ## Instructions for Analyzing Yield Point Data

-The main location of the Matlab analysis code that you’ll need is:
+For those in Kraft Research Group, the main location of the Matlab analysis code that you’ll need is on ACI located at:
 ```markdown
 /group/Allison/Data/MatlabCode/YieldPoints
 ```

+If you are not in Kraft Research Group then you need to downloaded this respository to run.
+The directory structure includes the follow details.

-In this YieldPoints directory, there is a directory for
+### In this YieldPoints directory, there is a directory for
 1. Separate micro data- these are the individual yield points/outputted files for each of the microstructures.
 I was originally using this directory as backup, but all the files you should need are in the second directory, Combined Data
 2. CombinedData- This has all of the files necessary for getting the averages, SD, and optimization

-In the CombinedData Directory:
+### In the CombinedData Directory:

 1. Archives- random old files
 2. Figures- Some figures that I had made, although, these will need to be updated with new ones most likely